Faculty

 Adjunct Faculty

-Sister Mary Margaret Ajiko, MBChB, MMed (Surgery)
+Sister Mary Margaret Ajiko, MBChB, MMed (Surgery), PhD, FACS

 Dr. Sister Mary Margaret Ajiko joined Makerere University as a government-sponsored student and got her first degree in October 2000, where Sister Margaret went on to do medical training, with an internship at St. Joseph’s Hospital Nsambia-Kampala.
 She then worked as Medical Superintendent at Kitovu Hospital in Masaka, and then completed her MSc in Surgery at Makerere University.
 Dr. Sister Margaret Ajiko was posted again at Kitovu Hospital in Masaka.
 She was actively involved in teaching medical students, became an Executive member of the Association of Surgeons of Uganda, and served as Assistant Editor.
 Today, Dr. Ajiko serves in a rural setting as a Consultant Surgeon at Soroti Regional Referral Hospital as a general surgeon often caring for patients presenting with a breadth of surgical conditions across orthopaedic surgery, neurosurgery, plastic surgery, paediatric surgery, urology, and ENT.
 Sister Margaret performs her medical/surgical duties with joy, while advancing academics with medical students, interns and registrars.
 Dr. Ajiko has proudly supervised more than 25 summer students from UBC as part of the Soroti Children’s Project.
+She has a PhD from Karolinska Institutet, and is a Fellow of American College of Surgeons.

 Mary T. Nabukenya, MBChB, MMed (Anesthesia and Critical Care), FCA(ECSA)